Car Trouble Again

 So after checking out of the hotel I drive around to find a gas station.
 Just down the road I come across one – and its air pump is broken.
 A few hundred yards further down the street there’s another gas station – with another broken air pump!

 I then remember when searching for a hotel pre-trip seeing a Sears Auto Center on the map just across from the hotel.
 So I retrace my route and pull up outside.
 There’s no reception area that I can see so just wander into the garage and find a mechanic.
 Situation explained, he says “Sure, bring the car in.”
 5 minutes later I’m driving out on 35 psi tyres, and because it was an Auto Center the guy used a proper tyre pressure gauge.
-Big shout to Sears Auto Center for helping me out!
+Big shout to Sears Auto Center for helping me out (although the Centers have now all closed)!
 Hopefully they’ll be no more mention of tyres or pressures on this road trip.
-(NB.
+(PS.
 There isn’t…)

 The Pro Football Hall of Fame

 But one advantage I thought was that he pointed everything out as you walk around, and in the recommended order, so you don’t miss anything.
 So I made mental notes as to where I would stop when I did a second walk-round on my own afterwards, lingering and reading all I wanted.
-My only criticism was that at 90 minutes I thought it was too long, an hour – which is the advertised length – would be better.
+My only criticism was that at 90 minutes I thought this tour was too long.
+An hour – which is the advertised length – would be better.
 Mike did say at the start however that it would take longer than an hour.

 Towards Wheeling, West Viginia